 - Double-click the Move trigger in the Triggers panel to open it for editing.

-- Change the When parameter to Timeline reaches, then choose an option from the corresponding drop-down:
+- Change the When parameter to Timeline reaches, then choose a Time Type from the corresponding drop-down list:

 - Time: Choose this option to trigger your motion path at a specific time, then enter the exact time in seconds.